Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Non-surgical treatment

-The process can take several months, or longer depending on your individual diagnosis.
-You may also be given custom shoes after your treatment to keep your foot protected and prevent a foot ulcer from developing.
+This treatment can take several months, or longer depending on your diagnosis.
+Your footcare team may also give you custom shoes after your treatment.
+This will help to keep your foot protected and help prevent a foot ulcer from developing.

 We know that this type of treatment may mean you have to completely change your way of life.
-But keeping your foot still is really important as it will give the bone time to heal.
+But keeping your foot still is very important, as it will give the bone time to heal and help prevent the problems from getting worse.

 Surgery

-If non-surgical treatment is not an option for you, you may need to have surgery.
+Sometimes the treatment for Charcot foot may mean you need to have surgery.
 Your footcare team will discuss this with you.

-The type of the surgery you will need depends on your individual diagnosis, and you may need to have more than one operation.
-Your doctor will be able to talk you through this, along with the risks and benefits involved in the surgery.
+The type of surgery you’ll need depends on your diagnosis.
+You may need to have more than one operation.
+Your foot care team will be able to talk you through this, along with the risks and benefits involved in the surgery.

-If reshaping the foot and constant rest doesn’t help, you may need an amputation.
-Your diabetes team will support you through this.
-And we’re here for you too.
+Your diabetes team will also support you through this.
+And we’re here for you too

 If you are having treatment

-Please do not attempt to remove your cast at home yourself, or stop going to your appointments.
+Please do not try and remove your cast yourself at home.
+It is important to go to all your appointments.
 Without the right treatment, Charcot foot can get worse and lead to further problems.

-If you have any concerns before your appointment, or if you need to reschedule ones that you have missed, contact your healthcare team.
-They will be able to help.
+If you have any worries before your appointment, or if you need to change them, contact your healthcare team for help.

 Coping with Charcot foot